kabirgh/arcade/README.md

 <img src="./docs/buzzer-host.png" alt="Buzzer host">

 ### Multiplayer arcade games
-Each game lets every player get involved.

 **Pong**

-Classic pong, except each player controls a mini-paddle.
+Classic pong, except each player controls a mini-paddle using their joystick.

 <img src="./docs/pong.png" alt="Pong">

 **Boat game**

 Collect the most ducks before time runs out.
+The boat goes in the average direction of all the players' joystick movements.

 <img src="./docs/boat.png" alt="Boat game">

 **Ninja run**

 Avoid obstacles as the course speeds up.
+Players press the big red button to jump from one side of the screen to the other.

 <img src="./docs/ninja.png" alt="Ninja run">